 Considerations for a long term investment strategy

 As a long term investor you want to see more projects join the Komodo system.
 You also want to see growth on its AtomicDEX exchange, offering more cryptocurrency pairs for trade that might attract more people to the platform.
-If you’re convinced of its potential, you should sign up for an exchange and buy KMD coins straight away.
+If you’re convinced of its potential, you should sign up for an exchange, because that’s the best place to buy Komodo coins in the UK right away.

 Considerations for a short term trading strategy

 Short term traders need a broker with low trading fees and a grounding in technical analysis.
 That means you can use the indicators to try to predict price moves and perform lots of trades without giving up too much money in fees.

 Fact-checking & references